 And why was He pierced?
 Isaiah says it happened "for our transgressions."
-Again, notice-not for His own, but for ours.
+Again, notice, not for His own, but for ours.
 His death was a vicarious death.

-The word "vicarious" simply means "serving in the place of another."
+The word "vicarious" simply means "taking the place of another."
 That's what Jesus did at the cross.
 He died a vicarious death.
 In His death, He took our place.

-I've read that if you were to look at Rembrandt's painting of The Three Crosses, your attention would be drawn first to the center cross on which Jesus died.
-Then as you would look at the crowd gathered around the foot of that cross, you'd be impressed by the various facial expressions and actions of the people involved in the awful crime of crucifying the Son of God.
-Finally, your eyes would drift to the edge of the painting and catch sight of another figure, almost hidden in the shadows.
-Art critics say this is a representation of Rembrandt himself, for he recognized that by his sins he helped nail Jesus to the cross.
+I've read that if you are looking at Rembrandt's painting of The Three Crosses, your attention is drawn first to the center cross on which Jesus died.
+Then as you look at the crowd gathered around the foot of that cross, you're impressed by the various facial expressions and actions of the people involved in the awful crime of crucifying the Son of God.
+Finally, your eyes drift to the edge of the painting and catch sight of another figure, almost hidden in the shadows.
+Art critics say this is a representation of Rembrandt himself, for he recognized that by his sins he helped nail Jesus to the cross.2